SB Nation: Layoffs and site closures

-Video content
+Multimedia content

 In May 2016, SB Nation created an online video series for NBC Sports around NBC Sunday Night Football.
 The network expanded into radio programming in mid-2016 through a partnership with Gow Media.
 SB Nation sold its first original television program, Foul Play, to Verizon Communications' go90, in September.
 The network was averaging approximately 70 million unique monthly visitors at this time.
 Foul Play premiered in May 2018.

+In July 2017, SB Nation published 17776, serialized speculative fiction multimedia narrative by Jon Bois.
+A sequel, called 20020, was published in 2020.

 In January 2018, SB Nation and Eater aired an online three-episode celebrity cooking competition series sponsored by PepsiCo.
 The show featured National Football League players Greg Jennings, Rashad Jennings, and Nick Mangold as competitors, as well as chefs Anne Burrell and Josh Capon.

+In 2018, SB Nation launched its podcast network, beginning with its NFL team sites and expanding to cover every major sports team.
+In October, SB Nation launched its first storytelling podcast, “It Seemed Smart,” a six-part series hosted by Spencer Hall.

 SB Nation also maintains a YouTube channel which publishes regular web series by a variety of online hosts and content editors including Jon Bois, Will Buikema, Ryan Simmons, Seth Rosenthal, Kofie Yeboah, Mike Imhoff, Clara Morris and many others.
+In August 2020, SB Nation's YouTube channel was renamed to Secret Base.

 The series produced on the channel include: